AI Doom-Scrolling: How to Stop Obsessing Over AI News

 🔍 The Threat Monitoring System

 Your brain has an ancient threat-detection system (centered in the amygdala) that's constantly scanning for danger.
 AI news triggers this system because it signals a potential threat to your survival — job loss, economic instability, loss of status.
 Once activated, your brain enters a hypervigilant state where it wants more information about the threat.
-Our page on how the anxiety response works explains this mechanism in more detail.
+Our guide to understanding anxiety and how InFear.org can help explains this mechanism in more detail.
 This felt necessary on the savanna when you needed to track a predator.
 It's counterproductive when the "predator" is an endless stream of speculative articles.

 🎰 Variable Reward Patterns